 Outside of sport, Dave married his partner, Hayley, in 2013 before taking on a Master’s degree in Biomedical Engineering at Imperial College London, graduating with Merit in 2014.
 Having previously graduated from the University of Hertfordshire with a First Class Degree in Mechanical Engineering, Dave wanted to return to studying to learn more about the body and, in particular, how it can interact with machines.
 His ultimate aim was to work towards improving prosthetic limb design.

 “I am constantly being reminded what I used to be able to do with my legs and where my limitations are now, and I’m trying to narrow that gap.”

-During his recent degree, Dave designed a joint recreation implant for use with through-knee amputees that can help amputees regain some of the function lost with the loss of the knee joint.
+During his Masters degree, Dave designed a joint recreation implant for use with through-knee amputees that can help amputees regain some of the function lost with the loss of the knee joint.
 The project is currently being developed further at Imperial College London and will form part of a larger, long term limb regeneration project being undertaken at the institution.
 Click the link below to see BBC coverage of the limb regeneration project.

 At the same time, Dave continued with his athletics training and became involved behind the scenes of the Invictus Games – an international sports tournament championed by Prince Harry for injured servicemen and women from around the world.
 Dave initially fulfilled a role as part of a ‘sounding board’, providing advice from the point-of-view of an injured soldier.
 Following the public launch of the Invictus Games in March 2014, Dave was subsequently asked to be the Captain of the British Armed Forces Team.